 memlimit

-maximum number of units to load from the aggregateFile at a time.
+Maximum number of units to load from the aggdb at a time.
+Defaults to 1000.

 minR2

-R2 values < minR2 will be set to zero (leading to increased sparsity)
+R2 values < minR2 will be set to zero (leading to increased sparsity).
+Defaults to 1e-04.

 makePD